Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Evaluation

 \subsection{LLM-based Metrics}

-The aforementioned methods do not evaluate discussion engagement or evidence-decision consistency.
+The aforementioned methods do not evaluate discussion involvement or evidence-decision consistency.
 Some reference summaries may not include discussions or utilize evidence to substantiate decisions.
 To address this, we propose supplementary measures for this task that can be assessed and quantified using reference-free LLM-based metrics.
-We aim at assessing the following key aspects: \begin{itemize} \item Discussion Involvement: whether the meta-review discusses the paper's strengths and weaknesses, as well as agreements and disagreements among reviewers. \item Opinion Faithfulness: whether the meta-review contradicts reviewers' comments. \item Decision Consistency: whether the meta-review accurately reflects the final decisions. \end{itemize}

-Since our requirements cannot be described as simply as one word, we explore GPT-based evaluators other than GPTScore~\cite{DBLP:journals/corr/abs-2302-04166}.
-G-EVAL~\cite{DBLP:journals/corr/abs-2303-16634} assesses the quality of NLG outputs by utilizing chain-of-thought (CoT) and a form-filling paradigm and has shown a very high correlation with human-based judgments.
-G-EVAL uses carefully constructed instructions for GPT models to follow, which subsequently yields a rating on a Likert scale ranging from 1 to 5.
-Likert scale scoring with ChatGPT (GPTLikert), a human-like automatic evaluation method introduced in~\cite{gao2023humanlike} that also outperforms many standard metrics in human correlation, follows a similar evaluation protocol.
-These methods have shown better human alignment on multiple text summarization tasks.
+We aim to assess the following key aspects: \begin{itemize} \item Discussion involvement: whether the meta-review discusses the paper's strengths and weaknesses, and the paper's agreements and disagreements amongst reviewers. \item Opinion Faithfulness: whether the meta-review contradicts reviewers' opinions. \item Decision Consistency: whether the meta-review accurately reflects the final decision. \end{itemize} Despite its prevalence, the GPTScore~\cite{DBLP:journals/corr/abs-2302-04166} metric requires its criteria to be described as a single word, a requirement incompatible with our detailed criteria.
+On the other hand, G-EVAL~\cite{DBLP:journals/corr/abs-2303-16634} assesses the quality of NLG outputs by utilizing chain-of-thought (CoT) and a form-filling paradigm.
+It has been shown to have a very high correlation with human-based judgments.
+G-EVAL uses carefully constructed instructions for GPT models to follow, yielding a rating on the Likert scale ranging from 1 to 5.
+Likert scoring with ChatGPT (GPTLikert), a human-like evaluation method introduced by~\cite{DBLP:journals/corr/abs-2304-02554}, follows a similar evaluation protocol, outperforming many standard metrics on text summarization as measured by human correlation.
 We are the first to adapt these methods to meta-review generation by modifying the prompts as shown in Figure~\ref{fig:prompts}.
+The combination of standard metrics like ROUGE-L and BERTScore with LLM-based metrics such as G-EVAL and GPTLikert ensures a comprehensive evaluation, capturing nuances that traditional metrics may overlook.
+This multifaceted approach not only adheres to current evaluation methodologies, but also enhances them by introducing metrics that demonstrate a high correlation with human annotations.